orblivion/ntfy/.sandstorm/README_DETAILS.md

 ## Connections

 * Outbound requests: hopefully ntfy doesn't need to do any.
 If it does, we need to allow it (by default Sandstorm does not).
+    * Answer: I don't see it from a quick scan.
+And anyway nothing seems broken.
+And it would be weird if it was required.
-* Websockets: Currently websocket connection on phone doesn't seem to work (update: I was wrong?).
+* Websockets: Currently websocket connection on phone doesn't seem to work.
 And if I do Caddy I especially need to consider this question: https://docs.ntfy.sh/config/#nginxapache2caddy Check how resilient the app is after this.
+    * Answer: Nevermind it works. :shrug:
 * Proxy config - `NTFY_BEHIND_PROXY` - confirm that `X-Forwarded-For` header comes through.
 DOS is more relevant here than most Sandstorm apps since we'll be necessarily be getting the outside world (albeit only a handful of services) pinging us.
     * Answer: No `X-Forwarded-For` but it's fine.
 See `NTFY_BEHIND_PROXY` below.

 ## Ntfy API

 * Make sure ntfy's Admin API doesn't somehow get activated for us
-    * It requires a user to be set to Admin.
+    * Answer: It requires a user to be set to Admin.
 It's just for altering other users.
 * What is a ntfy "account signup" and "account subscription"?
 I thought subscription and settings were all client-side and that the web client was a simple client.
+    * Answer:
         * Actually there's an undocumented API for syncing subscriptions between *web apps*.
-    * ENABLE_ACCOUNT_SIGNUP=false will prevent it from taking effect.
+        * `ENABLE_ACCOUNT_SIGNUP=false` will prevent it from taking effect.
         * We could use this later to make the web app data persist.
 * Does the ntfy CLI use json or headers?
 (Recommend it or warn against using it)
+    * Answer: It actually seems to send auth headers all the time which keeps it from working.

 ## Other